 The Dutch BV (Besloten Vennootschap) or the limited liability company (Besloten Vennootschap met beperkte aansprakelijkheid) is the most employed type of company in the Netherlands.
 The Dutch BV is the equivalent of the German GmbH and the American limited liability company.
-Considering the new amendments brought to the Company Law, the incorporation procedure for a Dutch BV has been simplified and the costs related to company formation in Holland have been reduced.
+Considering the new amendments brought to the Company Law, the incorporation procedure for a Dutch BV has been simplified and the costs related to starting a business in the Netherlands have been reduced.
 The BV is also the most employed type of structure when starting a business in Netherlands.

 The Dutch BV may have one or more founders who can be individuals or companies.
 The new Company Law in the Netherland allows the limited liability company to have one shareholder who can also act as manager.
 One of the advantages of incorporating a Dutch BV is that it requires no minimum share capital.
 The Company Act only required the founder to issue one share with a voting right.
 The only requirement for the BV is to have a registered address in the Netherlands.

 Before the Dutch BV is registered, a deed of incorporation and the articles of association must be drafted before a public notary.
 These documents will be in Dutch and will contain information about the shareholders, the management board, the registered address and the authorized share capital.
 The articles of association must also contain a brief description of the Dutch BV’s business activities.

 Once the deed of incorporation and the articles of association have been drafted, one can start the registration procedure of the Dutch BV.
 The steps one must take are:

 Can I incorporate a BV without visiting Netherlands?